signalogic/SigSRF_SDK/README.md

        H.264 video streaming (ffmpeg acceleration), image analytics, and high capacity telecom transcoding.
        Multiple users can share a co-CPU card, as noted above.

-To run the demo programs, you will need one of the co-CPU cards shown on <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank"> the TI HPC page</a>.  co-CPU cards can be obtained from TI, Advantech, or Signalogic.
+To run the demo programs, you will need one of the co-CPU cards <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>.  co-CPU cards can be obtained from TI, Advantech, or Signalogic.

 ## Installation Notes